-Pressure Cooker Ken’s A1 Pot Roast is full of onions and flavor.
+Pressure Cooker Ken’s A1 Pot Roast made with only a few ingredients is a super delicious meal, full of onions and A1 Steak Sauce.

 Ken from the Instant Pot Facebook group has allowed me to use his recipe for pot roast.
 You can use a rump roast or a chuck roast.

 A chuck roast will be tender and more juicy and a rump roast is a leaner cut of beef.
 This Pressure Cooker Ken’s A1 Pot Roast recipe is a great recipe to use your Bone Broth, as it will add an additional layer of flavor.

 Caring is sharing!
 If you would like to support This Old Gal, please share this recipe on Social Media, so that I can continue to bring you more wonderful recipes!

 If you share a picture of something you make from our blog, tag it with #thisoldgalcooks so we can see it.
 We might feature it on Instagram!
 It makes my day when I see you’ve made one of our recipes!

 Vegetables - optional

 - Remove the connective tissue and then season roast well with salt, pepper and garlic.

 - Push the Sauté or Browning button on your Pressure Cooker and add olive oil when hot.

 - Sear the roast on both sides for about two minutes each side.